KMouratidis/EDA_miner/README.md

 Want to contribute?
 Take a moment to review the [style and contributor guidelines](https://github.com/KMouratidis/EDA_miner_public/wiki/Style-guide-and-contributor-guidelines)

 Just looking around?
 Then:
+1. Get Python3.6+, optionally with Anaconda.
+You might want to set up a [virtual environment](https://stackoverflow.com/questions/41972261/what-is-a-virtualenv-and-why-should-i-use-one)
-1. Download (either via `git clone https://github.com/KMouratidis/EDA_miner_public` or as a zip)
+2. Download (either via `git clone https://github.com/KMouratidis/EDA_miner_public` or as a zip)
+3. You'll need [redis](https://redis.io) (if on Windows, you might also need [this](https://github.com/dmajkic/redis/downloads)) and [graphviz](https://www.graphviz.org/) (for pygraphviz)
-2. Run `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt`
-3. Run `python app.py`
+5. Run `python app.py`
-4. Go to your browser, `http://127.0.0.1:8050`
+6. Go to your browser, `http://127.0.0.1:8050`

 <br>